RubenWerdmuller/docker-workshop/README.md

 docker tag docker-workshop rubenwerdmuller/workshop
 ```

 That is my username choosen on purpose.
-Now I can easily send it over to the Docker Hub.
+Now Docker Hub will recoginise the account and will publish it for me.

 ```zsh
 docker login